Moving to Guatemala Guide

-So while Guatemala is certainly not as well-developed as many other Central American countries, it does offer unrivalled experience for those adventurous travellers and expats willing to make the effort.
+So while Guatemala is certainly not as well-developed as many other Central American countries, it does offer unrivalled experiences for those adventurous travellers and expats willing to make the effort.

 Let’s get started…

 It is tempting to assume that everywhere in Central America benefits from a warm and humid tropical climate, but in Guatemala, this isn’t the whole story.
 Thanks to Guatemala’s fascinating geology the climate here is far more diverse than you might initially imagine.